 "Green Clause"In the case of a green clause letter of credit (documentary credit with advance payment) the beneficiary can request that the correspondent bank pay an agreed amount in advance (defined in the terms and conditions of the letter of credit).
 The advance is basically intended to finance the production or purchase of the goods to be delivered under the documentary credit.
 Unlike the red clause letter of credit, the advance is paid only against receipt of an additional document providing proof that the goods to be shipped have been warehoused, as well as against receipt and written commitment from the beneficiary to subsequently deliver the transportation documents by an agreed date.

-5. Back to Back Letter of Credit L/CBack to Back Letter of Credit is also termed as Countervailing Credit.
-A credit is known as back to back credit when a L/c is opened with security of another L/c.
+5. Back to Back Letter of Credit L/CLetter of credit is known as back to back credit when a L/C is issued with security of another L/C.